Change-point regression with a smooth additive disturbance: Simulations

 \subsection{Robustness}

 In this section we investigate how much our method is affected by a violation of the assumption that the signal can be decomposed into a piecewise constant plus a smooth function.
-Therefore, we simulate $n=200$ observations from a signal with a single change-point plus a shifted cosine
+To this end, we simulate $n=200$ observations from a signal with a single change-point plus a shifted cosine

 for $a\in\{0, 0.1, 0.25, 0.5\}$.
 This signal has a single change-point of size $1$ at $1/2$ and the first derivative has a change of size $- 2\pi\sin((1+a) \pi)$ at the same location.
 Hence, this signal satisfies our model assumptions only if $a=0$ and the violation gets more severe with increasing $a\in (0,1/2]$.
 Subtraction of $\cos((1 + a) \pi) - \cos(\pi)$ ensures that size of the change is always $1$.
 The standard deviation is set to be $0.3$.
 An example for $a=0.5$ is presented in Figure \ref{fig:signalRobustness}.
 Simulation results are given in Tables \ref{tab:aMSErobustness} and \ref{tab:CProbustness}.
-Note that this setting is designed among other considerations such that the default bandwidth of $\JIC$ is a decent choice to allow a comparison.
+Note that this setting is designed among other considerations such that the default bandwidth of $\JIC$ is a good choice to allow a comparison.

 Tables \ref{tab:aMSErobustness} and \ref{tab:CProbustness} show that $\PCpluS$ is remarkably robust against such a violation of its assumptions.
-Not only that $\PCpluS$ has the smallest averaged mean square error in all cases, but results are getting only slightly worse when $a$ increases. $\JIC$ outperforms $\PCpluS$ with respect to the detection of change-points but not with respect to the averaged mean square error.
-Remarkably, the increase of the averaged mean square error when $a$ increases is even larger for $\JIC$ than for $\PCpluS$, despite this method was designed for piecewise smooth signals.\\ All in all, we found that $\PCpluS$ performs well and with respect to the averaged mean square error it is outperformed only on rare occasions.
-It also shows decent change-point detection results, but has a slight tendency to overestimate the number of change-points.
-Moreover, it is very robust to a violation of the assumption that the signal can be decomposed into a piecewise constant plus a smooth function.
+Not only does $\PCpluS$ have the smallest MSE in all cases, but its performance deteriorates only slightly as $a$ increases, in contrast to $\JIC$ for example, which is designed for such cases.

+All in all, we find that $\PCpluS$ performs well and with respect to the MSE in particular, and it is outperformed only on rare occasions.
+It also shows good change-point detection results, but has a slight tendency to overestimate the number of change-points.
+Moreover, it is rather robust to a violation of the assumption that the signal can be decomposed into a piecewise constant plus a smooth function.